Orbital stability of Benjamin--Ono multisolitons: The Wu relations

-Positive eigenvalues are clearly inconsistent with \eqref{Wu relation Hs}.
-If a negative eigenvalue were to have multiplicity $\geq 2$, then one would be able to find a non-zero eigenvector in the kernel of the linear functional $f\mapsto \langle u,f \rangle$, thereby contradicting \eqref{Wu relation Hs}. \end{proof}
+This clearly converges to zero as $t\searrow 0$.
+Combining this with \eqref{Phi=0} and \eqref{7:30}, we conclude that $\|f\|_{L^2}=0$, a contradiction.

-One of the strengths of the argument just presented is that we do not rely on the pointwise behavior of $\widehat f(\xi)$.
-This is one key difference when compared to earlier treatments.
-However, this also means that we have not touched on a second Wu relation that served as a stepping stone in earlier works.
-We finish the section with our generalization of this second identity.
+Thus, all eigenvalues are necessarily negative.
+To see that they are also simple, we note that if an eigenvalue were to have multiplicity $\geq 2$, then one would be able to find a non-zero eigenvector in the kernel of the linear functional $f\mapsto \langle u,f \rangle$, thereby contradicting \eqref{Wu relation Hs}.